SintaxLabs/YouCantHaveThat/src/README.md

 # Source Code
-The **ChunkShield** folder contains the latest changes and updates between releases.
+The **YouCantHaveThat** folder contains the latest changes and updates between releases.

 For stable releases, check the archive folder.